-If you're anything like me, you've been very closely following Meek Mill and Nicki Minaj's adorable relationship filled with concert PDA, excessive presents, and giant engagement rings — but other than his undying devotion for his soon-to-be wife, Meek Mill is also gaining attention for his new song "R.I.C.O." featuring Drake.
-So what does R.I.C.O mean?
+If you have a 2015 throwback playlist you still like to listen to chances are Meek Mill’s song "R.I.C.O." featuring Drake is on your queue.
+Although years have gone by since its release, you might still be wondering what does R.I.C.O mean?
 It's tempting to think that Meek Mill is just saying the Spanish word for "rich" or "wealthy," especially because one of the prominent lines in the song is, "We might just get hit with the R.I.C.O."
 Are Drake and Meek Mill talking about getting hit by a lot of wealth and fans?
 It's very possible.

 But upon some further research and closer inspection of the lyrics, the rappers aren't actually talking about wealth at all.
 R.I.C.O actually stands for the Racketeer Influenced and Corrupt Organizations Act, a federal law enacted in the early 1970s that "provides for extended criminal penalties and a civil cause of action for acts performed as part of an ongoing criminal organization," according to an online resource from Cornell University.
 The law is interesting in that it focuses on prosecuting leaders of organizations where other members carry out the dirty work.
 For example, if a gang member commits a murder ordered by a higher-up, the R.I.C.O will focus on making sure both people go to trial, even if the higher-up didn't personally commit the murder.

 "Racketeering" activity includes things like murder, extortion, robbery, drug dealing or trafficking, money laundering, embezzlement, and bribery, among more.
 So, as you can imagine, if a person is actually guilty of harmful crimes being addressed and prosecuted under R.I.C.O, it's a pretty serious thing.